HPPD And The Specter Of Permanent Side Effects

 The pathophysiology of TD is complex and remains unclear.
 Multiple models have been proposed to explain this unpleasant and sometimes disabling side-effect.
 One of the first widespread and popular explanations was the theory of dopamine-receptor hypersensitivity.
 It was suggested in 1970; however, it cannot completely explain the clinical findings, because TS does not generally appear among all dopamine receptor-blocking drugs users.

 To date, several neurochemical hypotheses have been proposed for the explanation of TD development.
-These theories include: (i) a disturbed balance between dopamine and cholinergic systems; (ii) noradrenergic dysfunction; (iii) dysfunctions of striatonigral, ?-aminobutyric acid (GABA)ergic neurons; and (iv) excitotoxicity.
+These theories include: (i) a disturbed balance between dopamine and cholinergic systems; (ii) noradrenergic dysfunction; (iii) dysfunctions of striatonigral, γ-aminobutyric acid (GABA)ergic neurons; and (iv) excitotoxicity.
 Recently, the role of oxidative stress and structural abnormality in the pathophysiology of TD has gained impetus.
 Induction of free radicals by neuroleptic drugs leading to oxidative stress and resultant structural abnormality could be the key factor in the pathogenesis of TD.
-The studies by Lerner et?al. and Libov et?al. support the neurotoxicity hypothesis.
+The studies by Lerner et al. and Libov et al. support the neurotoxicity hypothesis.
 This hypothesis has also been supported by reports that chronic neuroleptic treatment increases free radical production and causes structural damage.
 In 2005, Tan et al. reported that a brain-derived neurotrophic factor appears to exert a protective effect in the nervous system against TD in patients with schizophrenia.
 There is solid evidence of a genetic predisposition to TD.
-A study performed by Souza et?al. suggests that GSK-3B polymorphism may play a role in the genetic vulnerability to TD manifestation in individuals with schizophrenia.
+A study performed by Souza et al. suggests that GSK-3B polymorphism may play a role in the genetic vulnerability to TD manifestation in individuals with schizophrenia.

 There also seems to be some sort of role of acetylcholine: